OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 In case frameworks are added manually as linked libraries:

 1. Open the xcodeproj file and check the project properties.
-2. Go to the tab "Build Phases" and check the entries in "Link Binary With Libraries" for any of the libraries.
+2. Go to the tab **Build Phases** and check the entries in **Link Binary With Libraries** for any of the libraries.
 See earlier sections on how to obtain similar information using [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF "MobSF").

 In the case of copy-pasted sources: search the header files (in case of using Objective-C) and otherwise the Swift files for known method names for known libraries.